Richard Gouldthorpe

 During their time in the Peninsula many changes had been made to the uniforms of the British Army.
 The Prince Regent had a keen eye for dress and with his newly acquired position of supreme power was determined to push through his ideas dased on continental military trends.
 The 11th exchanged it's light dragoon Tarleton helmet for a shako.
 The new jacket was still dark blue but had a buff plastron covering the chest, and white epaulettes, silver for officers.

-Sadly, having left his wife at home, heavily pregnant with twins who would never meet their father, Richard Gouldthorp died on 28 September 1812 of liver disease, jaundice and dropsy.
-The location is not presently known.
-However, at this time Wellington was occupying Madrid, after the victory over Marmont at Salamanca, and it is possible the 11th Light Dragoons were in this area.
-A newspaper report in The Caledonian Mercury (Edinburgh) Sat 3 Oct 1812 records that
+Sadly, having left his wife at home, heavily pregnant with twins who would never meet their father, Richard Gouldthorp died on 26 September 1812 of liver disease, jaundice and dropsy.
+A British Army record reads as follows:

 • He worked as a Veterinary Surgeon at the time of Eliza's baptism on 4 Feb 1806 in Doncaster, Yorkshire, England.